Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 ## Return to [[Urzin]]

-If the characters don’t rescue [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) from captivity before [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost) completes his interrogation and triggers her full possession, the goblin warlock is taken over by her otherworldly patron.
+If the characters don’t rescue [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) from captivity before [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost) completes his interrogation and triggers her full possession, the [[Goblinkin|goblin]] warlock is taken over by her otherworldly patron.
 Her alignment becomes chaotic evil, and she gains the legendary actions noted in her stat block.
 After destroying Pellinost and the garrison of Fort Venture, Bol’bara heads into the [[Brokenveil Marsh]], slaying every creature she meets on her way back to destroy the village of [[Urzin]].

 To prevent the people of [[Urzin]] from suffering a terrible fate, the characters must track Bol’bara across the swamp and intercept her for a final confrontation.
 You can use a location the characters didn’t visit on their journey to the fort as the site of a climactic battle, or reuse an already-visited site as a location for a deadly ambush.
 Alternatively, you could have the characters catch the warlock as she reaches Urzin, turning the unique village into the site of a deadly battle.